ImErvin/SecretMessage/README.md

 3. #### Project Overview
   I have created a Single-Page Web Application (SPA) that allows the users to send confidential messages.
 This application was selected because I was very interested in how websites use URL generation to display data.
-This resulted in further consideration into existing web apps that implement this feature.
+This resulted in further consideration of existing web apps that implement this feature.
 The following apps were considered:
     * A [Pastebin](http://pastebin.com/) replica
     * A [Collabedit](http://collabedit.com/) replica
     * A [Privnote](http://privnote.com/) replica

-  I ruled out Collabedit because it will be very tough to get working as it will allow multiple users to access one file.
+  I ruled out Collabedit because it would be very tough to get working as it would allow multiple users to access one file.
 After that ruling, I was left with Pastebin and Privnote.
 I was torn between Pastebin and Privnote but after better inspection I saw that
   Privnote not only generated a link but also generated a decryption key too.
 This really sparked an interest.